KitQuietDev/rMeta/README.md

 docker compose up
 ```
 Then drop a file into the UI and watch the metadata vanish.
+# 🧪 Internal Testing Artifacts

+The testing/ directory contains sample files and scripts used during development.
+It’s not meant to enforce a test suite — it’s there to illustrate what rMeta was validated against.
+These assets can help you explore edge cases or understand scrubbing logic in context.
 # 🌱 Want to Contribute?

 We’re modular.
 Every file type gets its own handler — and if you're adding a new one, there are patterns you can follow to make it clean, testable, and user-friendly.